Firazyr is a brand-name injection prescribed for hereditary angioedema. Firazyr contains the active ingredient icatibant acetate.

 HAE is a rare genetic condition that affects your immune system (your body’s defense against infection).
 With HAE, your body makes an immune system protein that doesn’t function properly, or your body doesn’t make certain immune system proteins at all.
 This leads to an increase in the level of a protein called bradykinin in your system.

 Bradykinin is a vasodilator, which means it dilates (opens up) your blood vessels.
-Having too much bradykinin can lead you to have symptoms like inflammation, swelling, and pain.
+Having too much bradykinin can lead you to have symptoms such as inflammation, swelling, and pain.

 When you have HAE, the level of bradykinin can become so high that it leads to an acute attack of angioedema.
 The attack can affect the soft tissue (nerves, muscles, tendons, or fat) of different areas of the body.
 The areas include your digestive tract; your throat; and under the skin of your face, feet, hands, or genitals.

 In most cases, the attack causes swelling and discomfort.
-But if an attack occurs in your throat, in some cases it can be life threatening.
-If you need to use Firazyr for throat swelling, immediately call 911 or your local emergency number, or go to the closest hospital emergency room.
+But if an attack occurs in your throat, in can sometimes be life threatening.
+If you use Firazyr for throat swelling, immediately call 911 or your local emergency number, or go to the closest hospital emergency room.

 What Firazyr does

 Firazyr treats acute HAE attacks by preventing bradykinin from attaching to its receptor for a time.
 (A receptor is located on the outside of a cell and acts like a docking station.)
-This stops bradykinin from causing the typical symptoms of an HAE attack (mentioned above).
+This stops bradykinin from causing the typical symptoms of an HAE attack, as described above.

 How long does it take to work?

-Firazyr begins working as soon as it’s injected into your body.
+Firazyr begins working as soon as it’s injected into your body, but it may take some time for your symptoms to ease.

-It isn’t known if Firazyr is safe to take while pregnant.
-Studies of pregnant animals given the drug showed that Firazyr didn’t cause birth defects, but it did cause some cases of premature birth and miscarriage.
+It is unknown whether Firazyr is safe to receive while pregnant.
+Studies of pregnant animals given the drug showed that Firazyr didn’t cause fetal anomalies (often referred to as birth defects), but it did cause some cases of premature birth and pregnancy loss.
 It’s important to note that animal studies don’t always predict what will happen in people.

 If you’re pregnant or planning to become pregnant, talk with your doctor before using Firazyr.
 They can recommend the right treatment plan for you.

-It’s not known if Firazyr is safe to take during pregnancy.
+It is unknown whether Firazyr is safe to receive during pregnancy.
 If you’re sexually active and you or your partner can become pregnant, talk with your doctor about your birth control needs while you’re using Firazyr.

-For more information about taking Firazyr during pregnancy, see the “Firazyr and pregnancy” section above.
+For more information about using Firazyr during pregnancy, see the “Firazyr and pregnancy” section above.

-It isn’t known if it’s safe to use Firazyr while breastfeeding.
+It is unknown whether it’s safe to use Firazyr while breastfeeding.
 Studies of animals showed that the drug passes into breast milk.
-But it isn’t known if Firazyr passes into human breast milk.
-And if the medication is present in human breast milk, it isn’t known how this would affect a breastfed child.
+But it is unknown whether Firazyr passes into human breast milk.
+And if the medication is present in human breast milk, it is unknown how this would affect a child who is breastfed.

 If you’re breastfeeding or planning to breastfeed, talk with your doctor before using Firazyr.
 They can recommend the right treatment for you and healthy ways to feed your child.